 - Download the Scoring Engine To ol v3.0.1 for the image.

 - Implement vulnerabilities in the image and configure the scoring client found in the SEHelp.chm file in the SEHelpv3 folder in the zipped Scoring Engine Tools v3.0.1 folder.

-Previous versions of the scoring client only register a vulnerability as fixed if a Competitor matches exactly what the Coach has configured in the system.
-However, version 3 of the scoring engine now allows a range of values to be scored as correct for some variables.
+Version 3 of the scoring engine now allows a range of values to be scored as correct for some variables.
 See the SEHelpv3.chm file for more details.